bf495/pdsnd_github/README.md

 The goal of this project is to analyze data related to bike share systems by using Python.
 The code looks at datasets from .csv files to provide metrics/statistics to the user.
 The raw data can also be vieiwed if desired.
 The user can filter this data using several options, including city, month and day of the week.

 ## Datasets
 There are three datasets in total.
-Each contains data from a city - Chicago, New York and Washington.
+Each one contains randomly selected data from a city - **Chicago**, **New York** and **Washington**.
+The data was taken from the first six months of 2017.

-Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same six columns:

  - Start Time (e.g., 2017-01-01 00:07:57)
- - End Time (e.g., 2017-01-01 00:20:53)
+ - **End Time (e.g., 2017-01-01 00:20:53)
  - Trip Duration (in seconds - e.g., 776)
  - Start Station (e.g., Broadway & Barry Ave)
  - End Station (e.g., Sedgwick St & North Ave)
  - User Type (Subscriber or Customer)

-*The Chicago and New York City files also have the following two columns:*
+*The Chicago and New York City files also have the following columns:*

  - Gender
  - Birth Year